ujandey/mnema/results/research_benchmark/quick/BENCHMARK_REPORT.md

 The original technology cards and instrument are unchanged.
 Native inference counters are projected using the ASIC 45 nm card.
 The table reports projection per image over the same evaluation workload.
 MNEMA native training counts/projections are retained separately in raw records.
 New baseline training, EWC Fisher estimation and buffer work lack comparable complete instrumentation, so **no cross-method training-energy ranking is reported**.
 Native counters also omit some arithmetic, use simplifying dtype/traffic assumptions and exclude checkpoint restoration.
 They are not exhaustive end-to-end energy or evidence of physical hardware efficiency.
 Wall-clock seconds are measured on this host (including integrity checks), not energy.
 Raw records report SGD updates, replay draws and Fisher sample counts.

-## 9. Where MNEMA Wins
+## 9. Favorable debug observations

 No research advantage is established by this debug run.
 Observed debug comparisons only: Final accuracy above Naive MLP by 51.80 percentage points.
 Final accuracy above Replay-300 (Research) by 5.80 percentage points.
 Final accuracy above Replay-64KiB by 4.20 percentage points.
 Final accuracy above EWC by 51.60 percentage points.
 No significance is implied.
 Memory and projected-operation observations must be read with the caveats above.

-## 10. Where MNEMA Loses
+## 10. Unfavorable debug observations

 These are debugging observations, not full-data conclusions: Final accuracy at or below DER++-300 by 0.80 percentage points.
 Its total resident array allocation is 4,391,100 bytes, and its configured FastStore limit is not accurately enforced against actual payload.

 ## 11. Main Interpretation

 The implementation and output pipeline have been exercised, but this quick run cannot answer the full research question.
-Run the ten-seed full protocol on the stronger computer before making research claims.
+Interpret full-data findings only from a separately identified, validated full-data bundle; this report remains a debug record even when another experiment has completed.

 ## 12. Limitations